formula123/flyingACE/README.md

 - EnemyLayer: Enemy Layer, load the enemy from a plist, and placed them onto a random position.
 Also, prividing the interface of the crash detecting.
 - EnemyUserData: The datastruct defined by myself.
 Recording the some paramater of enemy plane, like HP and others.
 - GameBackgroundLayer: Background Layer, auto loading the background image and rolling.
+- GameScene: The main scene of the game, contain the most object.
 - PlaneLayer: Plane Layer, Interactive layer of the game.
 - PlaneUserData: The datastruct defined by myself.
 Recording the some paramater of enemy plane, like HP and others.
+- ResultBackgroundLayer: Show the background image in the result scene.
+- ResultButtonLayer: Show the button in the result scene.
+- ResultScene: Game result scene.
 - UFOLayer: This Layer is actived by some sprcific conditions, now, this layer is used for some gift with buffs, like enhance the bullet or get the big bomb.
 - UFOUserData: The data structure recording the kind of UFO gift.
+- WelcomeBackgroundLayer: Show the background image in the welcome scene.
+- WelcomeButtonLayer: Show the button in the welcome scene.
+- WelcomeScene: Welcome scene, the loading image.

 ---